Andy Bischoff

-Andy Bischoff (born December 8, 1970) is an American football coach who is currently the tight ends coach and run game coordinator for the Los Angeles Chargers of the National Football League (NFL).
-He was previously the tight ends coach for the New York Giants.
-Bischoff has also been a coach for the NFL's Baltimore Ravens, Chicago Bears, Houston Texans and the Montreal Alouettes of the Canadian Football League (CFL), where he was a part of two Grey Cup winning teams.
+Andy Bischoff (born December 8, 1970) is an American football coach.
+He has served as an assistant coach in the National Football League (NFL) with the Baltimore Ravens, Chicago Bears, Houston Texans, New York Giants, and Los Angeles Chargers.
+He also won two Grey Cups with the Montreal Alouettes of the Canadian Football League (CFL).

 Coaching career

 After college, Bischoff opted to take a job as a teacher and high school football coach over enrolling in a minor league baseball umpire school, working at Cretin-Derham Hall High School in Minnesota.
 Beginning as the offensive line coach at Cretin-Derham in 1993, he finished his time at the school as the assistant head coach and offensive coordinator, as well as the dean of students.
 He left Cretin-Derham to be the running backs coach for the Montreal Alouettes of the CFL in 2008, where he won two Grey Cups.

 Chicago Bears

 He followed Alouettes head coach Marc Trestman in 2013, serving as his tight ends coach for the Chicago Bears, and was not retained after Trestman's firing following the 2014 season.